RobertoGraca/IC/assignment3/README.md

 ```bash
 ./findlang langs <target_text_file> <context_size> <smoothing_percentage>
 ```
-*Note: The target text files to test this class are stored in directory "examples"
+*Note: The target text files to test this program are stored in directory "examples"

 ## Add new language to cache